MarkVed17/compy/README.md

 # [Compy](https://compy.netlify.app/) | Notes App 📝

-Meet your modern note-taking app.
-Manage your daily tasks and workflow in a modern way & boost your efficiency without any effort by using Kafka.
+Here's your features-packed note-taking app.
+Organize and carry anywhere all of your notes in one spot.

 ## Link